asifdxtreme/angular-swagger-ui/README.md

 You can make your module modifying behaviours at different phases:

-* `BEFORE_LOAD`: allows modifying OpenAPI specification request before it is sent
+* `BEFORE_LOAD`: allows modifying Swagger specification request before it is sent
-* `BEFORE_PARSE`: allows modifying OpenAPI specification after it has been loaded
+* `BEFORE_PARSE`: allows modifying Swagger specification after it has been loaded
-* `PARSE`: allows adding an OpenAPI parser for content types other than JSON
+* `PARSE`: allows adding a Swagger parser for content types other than JSON
-* `BEFORE_DISPLAY`: allows modifying internal parsed OpenAPI specification before it is displayed
+* `BEFORE_DISPLAY`: allows modifying internal parsed Swagger specification before it is displayed
 * `BEFORE_EXPLORER_LOAD`: allows modifying API explorer request before it is sent
 * `AFTER_EXPLORER_LOAD`: allows modifying API explorer response before it is displayed